sigmdel/GNATS/README.md

 ## Hardware used

-  - ESP32 dev board such as XIAO ESP32C3 or XIAO ESP32S3
+  - ESP32 development board such as XIAO ESP32C3 or XIAO ESP32S3
   - GPS receiver supported by TinyGPSPlus such as the ATGM336H 5N-31
   - SSD1306 128x64 I2C OLED display (optional)